Human beings take birth, they get old, and die. We can’t stop the process but delay it to a certain extent.

 This is even more organized than the Allen kit I discussed earlier.

-So much so that the makers even included two empty bottles for us to fill solvents if we feel like it.
+So much so that the makers even included two empty bottles for you to fill solvents if you feel like it.

 The rods are once again the focal point for the makers.
-That’s why they provided us with three rods that are specifically tailored for our rifles.
+That’s why they provided with three rods that are specifically tailored for rifles.

 Specifically speaking, .17 to .270 caliber rifles.
 Don’t worry, they have another set of three rods for .30 caliber rifles.